ashmistalin/Java-program-for-comparison-of-two-numbers/README.md

 4. Read the first integer and second integer input from the user and store it in a variable named "num1" and 'num2'.
 5. Use an "if-else" statement to compare the values of "num1" and "num2".
 6. Print the output according to the if-else statement conditions.
-7. End the main method.

-End the class definition.
+7. End the main method and the class definition.

 ## PROGRAM:
 ```
 import java.util.Scanner;